ayayaQ/bot-commander-desktop/README.md

-# bots-creator
+# bots-commander-desktop

-An Electron application with Svelte and [TypeScript](https://www.typescriptlang.org/)
+An Electron application with Svelte and [TypeScript](https://www.typescriptlang.org/).
+Allows the user to host a bot for Discord.

 ## Library References